-Priest — Christ in Hebrews 5 — Actions of Piety
+"High" Priest is Archiereus — Actions of Piety of Christ in Hebrews 5

-Psalm 137:9 (Dashing little ones upon the rocks)
+Psalm 137:9 — Devastation — Dashing little ones upon the rocks

 Rabbis and Princes and Scribes and Pharisees — The Jewish Council — protecting the Law and all the Traditions of Judaism over the past 2,000 years